 The keyboard has a numerical keypad for easy numeric data input, and function keys to change operational features instantly.
+See Table 1 - 2, on page 1 - 11 for full function key combination details.

-Figure 1 - 5 - Keyboard
+Figure 1 - 4 - Keyboard

 Special Characters

 Some software applications allow the number-keys to be used with Alt to produce special characters.
 These special characters can only be produced by using the numeric keypad.
 Regular number keys (in the upper row of the keyboard) will not work.
 Make sure that NumLk is on.